 LEARN HOW TO MAKE A LAYERED MANDALA WITH CARDSTOCK

-All over Facebook, I’ve been seeing stunning layered cardstock projects.
+All over Facebook craft groups, I’ve seen stunning layered cardstock projects.
 I was anxious to get in on the fun and try my hand at one too.
 It was a challenge to design, but I’ve finally completed my first layered mandala.
 Below you’ll find written step-by-step instructions on how I assembled my project.
-If you’re interested in a video, be sure to let me know either here in comments, on FB or email me and I can put one together.
+If you’re interested in a video, be sure to let me know either here in comments, on FB, or email me and I can put one together.
 Enjoy this layered project.
-I’d really love to see what you do with this one. ❤️
+I’d love to see what you do with this one. ❤️

 Let’s start with the supplies you’ll need.

 MATERIALS NEEDED TO MAKE LAYERED MANDALA PROJECT

 - Cardstock – I used 7 sheets of Reflections brand (Michael’s Store) 65lb 8.5 in. x11 in. cardstock.

 - Shadowbox Frame – I used a 9 in.x 9in. frame from Michaels.